 The Versailles Gardens is situated on Paradise Island and overlooks Nassau Harbor.

-This is the perfect spot to visit if you're looking to get away from the beach and visit historic gardens instead.
+sometimes to have some aggressive waves is the perfect spot to visit if you're looking to get away from the beach and visit historic gardens instead.

 This is also a great spot to watch the sunset.